VirtuallyCreative/kaizen-101/content/_index.md

 sections:
   - type: hero_section
     title: Kaizen 101 for Developers
-    subtitle: Your guide to B2B marketing in the real world.
+    subtitle: Because code always runs on the first try.
     content: |-
       This book is your go-to guide for all marketing channels.
 Learn how to create effective landing pages, compelling ads, creative copywriting and